Missing Interviews True Crime Garage /// Part 1

 And hey, while you're going to find out more about True Crime Garage and listening to their show, Tim, we also have another True Crime show, Crawl Space.

-But over the past like few months, since the beginning of the year, we've had some great, great guests come on and they're either talking about the crimes that they've committed.
+podcast as well, but over the past like few months, since the beginning of the year, we've had some great, great guests come on, and they're either talking about the crimes that they've committed,

 And we're going to break quick for commercial here, and we'll be right back with Nick and Captain.

-But really, is is that unusual for the people in your in your life though?
+But really, is that unusual for the people in your life, though?

 That's not true.